Metadata conflicts and their impact on DataCite metadata completeness in disciplinary research data repositories: Method

 \subsection{Metadata crosswalks}

-Comparing metadata records at the level of individual metadata elements requires crowswalks from the disciplinary metadata schemas to the DataCite Metadata Schema.
-This step was informed by existing mappings \parencite{ojstersek_crosswalk_2021,rda_research_metadata_schemas_working_group_schema_nodate,wu_collection_2022,noauthor_dataverse_nodate}.
-Because this study focuses on the transfer of information from the repository to DataCite, only exact matches were included in the crosswalks - cases where a metadata element in the discipline-specific metadata schema is fully covered by the description in the DataCite Metadata Schema documentation.
-For estimating the potential of improved crosswalks, only the most frequently used element in disciplinary metadata records was considered in 1:n relationships.
-The resulting crosswals are published on Zenodo \parencite{strecker_crosswalks_2026}.
+Comparing metadata records at the level of individual metadata elements requires crosswalks from the disciplinary metadata schemas to the DataCite Metadata Schema.
+To ensure valid matches between the schema elements, the crosswalks were based on existing mappings to the extent possible \parencite{ojstersek_crosswalk_2021,rda_research_metadata_schemas_working_group_schema_nodate,wu_collection_2022,noauthor_dataverse_nodate}.
+The crosswalks were completed manually by the author.
+Matches were determined by consulting the description of metadata elements in the schema documentations.
+Because this study focuses on the transfer of information from the repository to DataCite, only exact matches were included in the crosswalks.
+Exact matches were defined as cases where a metadata element in the disciplinary metadata schema was fully covered by the description in the DataCite Metadata Schema documentation.
+For example, of the elements in disciplinary metadata schemas describing temporal information, only those covered by the types of dates listed in the documentation of the DataCite Metadata Schema were matched.
+Multiple matches from the disciplinary metadata schemas to the DataCite Metadata Schema (1:n-relationships) were possible. \\ For estimating the potential of improved crosswalks, only the most frequently used element in disciplinary metadata records was considered in 1:n relationships.
+The resulting crosswalks are published on Zenodo \parencite{strecker_crosswalks_2026}.